14 Possible Causes of Blurry Vision

 Screens, screens, screens

 Computers, smartphones, and tablets—these days, screens, in general, are a common cause of dry eye which is a common cause of blurry vision.
 According to the University of Washington, staring at a screen can slow your blink rate from 15 per minute to just seven, which means your eyes aren’t getting enough lubrication.
 Taking breaks every 20 minutes to give your eyes a chance to blink, says Meredith R. Klifto, MD, assistant professor of ophthalmology at the University of North Carolina School of Medicine in Chapel Hill.
+This is known as the 20-20-20 rule.
 Eye drops can also help but stay away from products that say “get the red out,” she adds.
 They can actually make the problem worse.
 Other causes of dry eye, according to the American Optometric Association, are hormones (in women), certain medications, health conditions like diabetes as well as wind and other environmental factors.
-Here are 7 signs you could have dry eye.
+Check out these 6 home remedies for dry eye to start finding relief.

 Home improvement projects